outflanknl/EvilClippy/README.md

 If you're new to this tool, you might want to start by reading our blog post on Evil Clippy: https://outflank.nl/blog/2019/05/05/evil-clippy-ms-office-maldoc-assistant/

+This project should be used for authorized testing or educational purposes only.

 ## Current features
 * Hide VBA macros from the GUI editor
 * VBA stomping (P-code abuse)